ankur4290/OpenCVOpenGLAssessment/README.md

 1. Clone the repository
 2. Open in Android Studio
 3. Ensure NDK is installed and configured
-4. Download OpenCV Android SDK and place in `app/src/main/jniLibs`
+4. Download OpenCV Android SDK (version 4.x) from https://opencv.org/releases/
+5. Extract the SDK and place the contents in `app/src/main/jniLibs/opencv/`
-5. Build and run on device with camera
+6. Build and run on device with camera

 ## Screenshots